kvkt/ural-pdc/index.md

 ## Language

-Official and working language of Ural-PDC 2018 workshop is English.
+Official and working languages of Ural-PDC 2018 workshop are Russian and English.

 Workshop participation and paper publication are **free of charge**.